 • Arranging items to face a certain way

-People who suffer from OCD often have reoccurring thoughts and images in their mind that can be disturbing or horrific.
+People who suffer from OCD often have reoccurring thoughts and images in their minds that can be disturbing or horrific.
 These thoughts may be based on an event in that person’s life, or they may occur for no real reason.
 Sadly, they then begin to think that these are their “real feelings”, which they typically are not!
 OCD sufferers may also feel the need to check on either items or people, fearing that if they don’t check, something bad may occur.
 This can include everything from repeatedly checking that doors are locked to checking that appliances are turned off.

 Another issue for OCD sufferers can be an obsession with cleanliness, and a need to take multiple showers or baths, clean every inch of their home, or even obsessive hand washing.